 I don’t expect you to identify each one of these, but know this:

-- Honey is golden, no green or red.
+- A honey mango is golden, no green or red.

 - Francis is spotted yellow and green.